-ERBIL, Kurdistan Region of Iraq - Kurdistan Region Prime Minister Masrour Barzani on Sunday emphasized the importance of the Erbil wastewater recycling project in supporting green initiatives and reducing environmental health risks.
+ERBIL, Kurdistan Region of Iraq - Kurdistan Region Prime Minister Masrour Barzani on Sunday emphasized the importance of the Erbil wastewater recycling project in supporting green initiatives and reducing environmental health risks, including in Iraqi provinces on the Tirgris river.

 The premier laid the foundation stone for the second phase of the project on Sunday, which concerns the recycling of wastewater through several stages involving screening, aeration, and filtration.